-- If you have health insurance, a broken leg generally would be covered, but you remain responsible for copayments and coinsurance.
-These can amount to thousands of dollars, especially if your deductibles or yearly out-of-pocket maximums are high, as is common with many plans purchased on the Healthcare Exchange.
+- Health insurance will typically cover a broken leg, but you remain responsible for copayments and coinsurance.
+These can amount to thousands of dollars.
+This is especially true if your deductibles or yearly out-of-pocket maximums are high.
+This would be common with many plans on the Healthcare Exchange.

 The Cost of a Broken Arm

-A broken arm from an accident is no less expensive, even though out of all broken bone injuries, a broken arm is relatively common.
+A broken arm from an accident is common, but no less expensive.
 Here’s what a broken arm costs in the United States:

 - If you have no health insurance, the diagnosis and treatment for a broken arm that does not require surgery generally runs up to $2,500 or more.